MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

         More information about the **Reset** option:

         - You do not have to be a local administrator to use this option and this action is not logged in the Event Viewer.
+You can identify a reset action by using the log file, **%localappdata%\Local\Microsoft\MSIP\logs\ipdiag.ipclog**.
+Open this file with a text editor, such as Notepad, and then search for the following string `<get_ResetConfigurationCommand>`.

         - Unless files are locked, this action deletes all the files in **%localappdata%\Microsoft\MSIPC**, which is where client certificates and rights management templates are stored.
-It does not delete the Azure Information Protection policy or the client log files.
+It does not delete the Azure Information Protection policy, or the client log files, or sign out the user.

         - The following registry key and settings are deleted: **HKEY_CURRENT_USER\Software\Classes\Local Settings\Software\Microsoft\MSIPC**.
 If you configure settings for this registry key (for example, settings for redirection to your Azure Information Protection tenant because you are migrating from AD RMS and still have a Service Connection Point on your network), you must reconfigure the registry settings after you reset the client.